pact-foundation/docs.pact.io/website/docs/pact_broker/recording_deployments_and_releases.md

 There are two main uses for the deployed and released version resources in the Pact Broker.

 The first is when determining which pacts should be verified by the provider.
 The pact for every version that is currently deployed or released+supported in an environment should be verified during the provider's release pipeline to ensure backwards compatiblity.
 The [consumer version selector](/pact_broker/advanced_topics/consumer_version_selectors/) to use to identify these pacts is `{ "deployedOrReleased": true }`.
-As of the date of writing this document (6 Aug 2021) the languages that support this selector are Pact JS, Pact Ruby and the Dockerized or standalone pact-provider-verifier.
+See the [section below](#pact-client-support-for-the-deployedorreleased-selector) on which libraries currently support the selector.

 The second use for the deployed and released versions is when using [can-i-deploy](/pact_broker/can_i_deploy/).
 This is the command that is used to check if the version you are about to deploy into an environment has a successful verification result with each of the application versions that is already in the environment.